 What are the Active Compounds in Osha Root?

 The list of medicinally-active compounds in osha root includes: coumarins, phthalides, flavonoids, acetylenic coumpounds, and terpenoids.
 Two of the major active phthalides in osha root are Z-Ligustilide and Z-6,6′,7,3′-α-diligustilide, however one study identified 31 chemical constituents in the volatile compounds of the roots.
 The largest percentage of the bioactive components in the essential oils were phthalides and sesquiterpenes, and the major light volatile components were monoterpenes.

 Is Osha Root Safe?

-Osha Root has a long history of use and is considered to be a safe and effective remedy for many respiratory ailments, as well as for viral infections and other uses as well.
+Osha Root has a long history of use and is considered to be a safe and effective remedy for many respiratory ailments, as well as for fighting viral infections and other uses as well.
 However, it is important to know that it is unsafe to consume osha when you're pregnant or breastfeeding.
-Ingesting osha may start menstruation in pregnant women, which could cause miscarriage.

 Effects during breastfeeding are unknown, so it's recommended to also avoid osha completely.

 Some manufacturers’ labels say you shouldn’t use osha if you have impaired or inflamed kidneys.